 - To open a solution over a connection with SSL encryption, use

 https://before the host’s fully qualified domain name.
-See FileMaker Server Help and FileMaker Cloud for AWS documentation.
+See FileMaker Server Help, and FileMaker Cloud product documentation in the Product Documentation Center.

 - When you try to open a solution using the http protocol, the browser might display a warning about the website not being secure.

 https://<host>/fmi/webdredirects users to the FileMaker Customer Console Home page.

 FileMaker Customer Console is a web-based application for managing FileMaker ID accounts, groups, hosts, settings, and subscriptions.
 FileMaker ID users can use FileMaker Customer Console to open FileMaker WebDirect solutions that are hosted by FileMaker Cloud.
 The solutions users see on their Home page is determined by:

 - whether their account has been given access to the solution (as determined by the access privileges defined in FileMaker Pro Advanced)

 - whether FileMaker Customer Console has been set up to display the solutions that have been assigned the fmwebdirect extended privilege

 - whether solutions have been set in FileMaker Pro Advanced not to display in FileMaker WebDirect Launch Center

 See FileMaker Customer Console Help and FileMaker Pro Advanced Help.